metdxt/urd/docs/src/language/dialogue.md

 zara: "Be careful in there."
 ```

-However, any expression is valid in the speaker position — a variable, a function call, or a struct instance.
-Whatever value sits on the left side of the colon ends up in the `speakers` field of the emitted event.
+The identifier path is evaluated and the resulting value ends up in the `speakers` field of the emitted event.
+Speakers can be simple names (`narrator`) or dotted paths (`chars.narrator`), but not arbitrary expressions.

 See [Speakers](./speakers.md) for detailed guidance on defining speaker values.